-Each student will help to lead off discussion in one of the weeks January 12-March 23.
+Each student will help to lead off discussion in two of the weeks September 17 -November 26.
 Students will be assigned to weeks during the first class.
-There will be 3-4 students leading discussion in each week, so students leading discussion for the same week should meet ahead of time to divide up their work.
+There will be 2-3 students leading discussion in each week, so students leading discussion for the same week should meet ahead of time to divide up their work.
+Students are strongly encouraged to meet with Professor Erickson to discuss their plans ahead of time.

 Each discussion leading group will prepare a written set of discussion notes for the class.
 This will include a short (half page) summary of one important aspect of a reading or readings, some kind of analytic commentary, and questions for class discussion.
-Students will submit these notes to the whole class via Blackboard ahead of time IN PLACE OF the analytic questions you all submit the Tuesdays before class.
+Students will submit these notes to the whole class via Quercus ahead of time IN PLACE OF the analytic questions you all submit the Sunday before class.
 Discussion leaders for the week do not need to submit both analytic questions and discussion notes.
 Each student will make a SHORT presentation based on the discussion notes (5 minutes maximum) and then raise issues for discussion.
 Other students (the ones not involved in leading that week) should raise related questions and comments of their own.
 After the discussion leaders have finished, we will move on to any remaining questions and issues contributed by others.